 &lt;sup>42 HUD does not mandate a specific formula for determining needed bedrooms but requires that PHAs establish standards, and requires that the number of bedrooms must be the smallest needed to house the family without overcrowding, and provides the typical minimum and maximum occupancy by number of bedrooms.
-See Chapter 5, Section 5.9, of the "Housing Choice Voucher Program Guidebook", simulation could result in assigning values somewhat higher than what the actual FMRs would be.
+See Chapter 5, Section 5.9, of the "Housing Choice Voucher Program Guidebook", http://portal.hud.gov/hudportal/documents/huddoc?id=DOC\11749.pdf.
+The model probabilistically assigns a number of bedrooms using data on subsidized households in the American Housing Survey, but with apartment size capped at the maximum according to the Guidebook.
+As an example, a single parent with three children has a 26 percent chance of being assigned a two-bedroom apartment and a 74 percent chance of having a three-bedroom apartment; the HUD Guidebook indicates that a four-bedroom apartment is typically used only for six or more people.